-Domain 3: Pedagogy-Andragogy QM INDICATORS QM CRITERIA 1 Access Courses are offered at convenient times and in convenient locations and formats (e.g., online, in-person, or hybrid) to ensure equitable access for all program candidates.
+Don Domain 3: Pedagogy-Andragogy QM INDICATORS QM CRITERIA 1 Access Courses are offered at convenient times and in convenient locations and formats (e.g., online, in-person, or hybrid) to ensure equitable access for all program candidates.
 Candidates are notified about participation requirements ahead of time, including any required in-person events.
-2 2 Culturally Responsive Teaching Practices Program faculty employ culturally responsive teaching practices in their courses to meet each learner's needs.
+2 Culturally Responsive Teaching Practices Program faculty employ culturally responsive teaching practices in their courses to meet each learner's needs.
 To support this, faculty engage in ongoing professional learning focused on their relationships to equity , identification of implicit biases , and what culturally responsive teaching entails.
-3 Active Learning StrategiesInstructors engage candidates in course content through active learning instruction, simulations, action research) that require an equity lens and expose candidates to a variety of issues and sch contexts.
-AIntegration with Clinical Experience Coursework is intentionally and strategically aligned with clinical experiences to support candidates' integration of research, theory, and practice.
-5 SReflective PracticesCourses incorporate frequent opportunities for reflection-including reflection on candidates' implicit biases and equ mindsets-to develop the essential habits of self-examination, ongoing personal growth, and continuous improvement practice.
+3 Active Learning Strategies Instructors engage candidates in course content through active learning strategies (e.g., project-based or case-based instruction, simulations, action research) that require an equity lens and expose candidates to a variety of issues and school contexts.
+4 Integration with Clinical Experience Coursework is intentionally and strategically aligned with clinical experiences to support candidates' integration of research, theory, and practice.
+5 Reflective Practices Courses incorporate frequent opportunities for reflection-including reflection on candidates' implicit biases and equity mindsets-to develop the essential habits of self-examination, ongoing personal growth, and continuous improvement of practice.
 6 Exemplars Courses provide candidates with exemplars of equity-oriented and research-based or innovative practice for use in reflecting upon and refining specific leadership competencies .
 Program faculty and district partners regularly review exemplars to ensure they are current and relevant.
 7 Formative Feedback Through regular, structured, and coordinated opportunities, program faculty and relevant stakeholders provide formative feedback to candidates.
 The feedback guides each candidate's progress toward learning and performance goals .
 Program faculty use the formative feedback to identify gaps in instruction and make mid-course corrections as needed.

-Evidence of DESIGN Might Include Evidence of IMPLE EMENTATION Might Include Course syllabiCourse assignments ExemplarsAssessment rubrics Candidate reflections Formative assessment feedback to candidates Course adjustments in response to formative data Aggregated student work
+Evidence of DESIGN Might Include Evidence of IMPLE EMENTATION Might Include Course syllabi Exemplars Candidate reflections Course adjustments in response to Course assignments Assessment rubrics Formative assessment formative data feedback to candidates Aggregated student work